GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Introduction

 \section{Introduction}

-Proteins play a vital role in biological processes and are central to understanding the mechanisms of living organisms.
-In the pursuit of unraveling their complexity, the challenge of accurately representing proteins has gained considerable attention.
-Accurate representation holds paramount significance, especially for drug development~\cite{Liu2024LargeLM}.
+Proteins are fundamental to biology and understanding living systems.
+Accurately representing them has gained considerable attention, with particular importance for drug development~\cite{Liu2024LargeLM}.

-Amino acids serve as the fundamental building blocks of proteins.
 In recent years, there has been a surge of interest in employing deep learning techniques to create unsupervised amino acid representations that can be used to represent a protein~\cite{Rives2019BiologicalSA,Rao2021MSAT}.
 Prevailing approaches have predominantly focused on unraveling amino acid relationships using text-based methodologies, such as ProtBert~\cite{Elnaggar2022ProtTransTU}.
-The amino acid representations are then averaged to create the protein representation.

 Recently, several approaches have attempted to directly create a protein representation by integrating external information about proteins, rather than relying solely on the amino acid representations.
 Those methods, such as KeAP~\cite{Zhou2023ProteinRL}, harness vast protein knowledge graphs.
 These graphs contain diverse information about interactions the protein participated in, the processes in which it is involved, etc. The factual knowledge is conveyed through text descriptions.
 Figure~\ref{fig:protein_knowledge_graph} illustrates an example of such a protein knowledge graph, showcasing the intricate relations between proteins and Gene Ontology (GO) terms.
 However, current state-of-the-art (SOTA) methods still encounter challenges in effectively incorporating this extensive information.